 Values for Substitution Variables

-Substitution variables configure the NetSuite Planning and Budgeting environment.
-Some variables determine the scenario and version that you are using.
+Substitution variables set up your NetSuite Planning and Budgeting environment.
+Some variables determine the scenario and version that you're using.
 Other variables determine the current, previous, and future periods and years that you want to work with.

-To set the value of a substitution variable, click the Navigator icon Navigator icon, and then select Variables.
+To set a substitution variable's value, click the Navigator icon Navigator icon, and then select Variables.
 On the Variables page, click the Substitution Variables tab, and then enter the new value for a variable in the Value column.

 Tip:

-If you prefer to set values for substitution variables in your NetSuite account, refer to the help topic Substitution Variables.
+If you'd rather set values for substitution variables in your NetSuite account, refer to the help topic Substitution Variables.

 Important:

-Before you start setting up the substitution variables, read the following guidelines:
+Before you start setting up substitution variables, read the following guidelines:

-• As a part of implementation, you must give values to all substitution variables before loading metadata and data.
+• During implementation, you must give values to all substitution variables before loading metadata and data.
 This is because the business rules that run during the metadata and data load need those values.

 • Member formulas use certain substitution variables.
-Whenever you change any of these variables, you must perform a cube refresh for the variables to be properly recognized by the member formulas.
+Whenever you change any of these variables, make sure you perform a cube refresh so that the member formulas use the new variable values.
 These variables are identified in the subsequent tables.
-If you skip the refresh, the member formulas continue to use the old substitution variable value until the next refresh occurs.
-For more information about how to perform a cube refresh, see the help topic Performing a Cube Refresh in the Planning and Budgeting Financials Administrator Guide.
+If you skip the refresh, the member formulas keep using the old substitution variable values until the next refresh.
+For details about how to perform a cube refresh, see the help topic Performing a Cube Refresh in the Planning and Budgeting Financials Administrator Guide.

 Note: